 On the picture above, you can see that the PGN file contained only one game.
-The game consists of 197 positions, 183 of them were new (not yet in the database).
+The game consists of 108 positions, 91 of them were new (not yet in the database).
 The game got it's identification number (ID) 994.

-If you load the same game twice, you shoud get the same ID. nochetodbload tries to find the same game based on players name, date of event, number of moves etc. That means, you can add alternative lines to the game and then load game again, but the openings explorer will count the moves in move statistics only once.
+If you load the same game twice, you shoud get the same ID. nochetodbload tries to find the same game based on player names, date of event, number of moves etc. That means, you can add alternative lines to the game and then load game again, but the opening explorer will count the moves in move statistics only once.

 It could happen thought, that if you download the same game from different sources and the names of the players will differ (i.e. once in PGN is Karpov, second time A.Karpov), nochetodbload will not recognise the games as the same.
 On the other hand, if you rewrite examples from books and you don't add player names, date of event etc., it could happen that nocheto will consider different games the same (if the have the same number of moves etc.).
 To be safe, it is recomended to load every game only once.

 The default behaviour is that only fens games are added to database, not games itself

 (so they are not part of the game explorer)1.1.0.

 Every position is evaluated by engine set in config file

 goseconds seconds.
 That means, if you need to

 evaluate 183 positions and you let them evaluate for 1 seconds, it will last 3 minutes and 3 seconds.

 On the picture above, the last line shows that there are 149 unevaluated positions left.